MarioRuiz/slack-smart-bot/README.md

 ### OpenAI
 > for all users
 #### OpenAI setup
-To be able to use this SmartBot general command you need to ask for an API token: https://platform.openai.com/account/api-keys
+To be able to use this SmartBot general command you need to ask for an API token: https://platform.openai.com/account/api-keys or supply a Host and api_key for Azure OpenAI.

 Then specify in the SmartBot config the keys: